alysekwok/cs1331/README.md

-# Coursework for CS1331: Introduction to Object Oriented Programming in Spring 2021
+# Coursework for CS1331: Introduction to Object Oriented Programming Spring 2021 at Georgia Tech
+Topics for this course included basic Java programming concepts and the fundamentals of object-oriented programming.